IPSC Professional Development & CPD · Module 04

 Format

-Designed for boards, investment teams, legal advisers, risk professionals, policy practitioners, and institutions operating across strategic sectors.
+Built for boards, investment teams, legal advisers, risk professionals, policy practitioners, and institutions that require disciplined methods for identifying and evaluating strategic supply exposure.

 Core theme

-The module focuses on how supply concentration, processing dominance, export restrictions, and geopolitical leverage affect valuation, resilience, and market access.
+The module examines how supply concentration, processing dominance, export controls, logistics fragility, and geopolitical leverage create identifiable commercial and strategic risk points.

 Professional use